Distributionally Robust Expected Residual Minimization for Stochastic Variational Inequality Problems: Introduction

+where $\mathscr{M}_\Xi$ denotes a set of all probability measures supported over $\Xi$, and $\mu_0$ and $\Sigma_0$ respectively denote the (estimated) mean and variance of $\xi$ from observation.
+Then they reformulated \eqref{prob:ZhuDRCP} into a nonlinear semidefinite programming problem (NSDP).
+In the definition of \eqref{ambiguity0}, however, it is implicitly assumed that an observer knows the exact mean $\mu_0$ and variance $\Sigma_0$.
+In the absence of this assumption, the model may not perform properly because observation errors are not considered.
+In terms of the distributionally robust optimization (DRO), it is often considered that $\mu_0$ and $\Sigma_0$ cannot be estimated exactly, e.g., the lack of sample data, which motivates us to adopt a more general moment ambiguity set.

-In this study, we propose a distributionally robust model of SVIP \eqref{SVIP} under uncertainty of distribution.
-In addition, we slightly extend the ambiguity sets assumed in \cite{Zhu2017} to more practical cases to consider observation errors.
-Therefore, we propose the following distributionally robust ERM (DRERM) model:
+In this study, we propose a distributionally robust model of SVIP \eqref{SVIP} under uncertainty of distribution, where the ambiguity set is based on Delage and Ye \cite{Delage2010} (eq. \eqref{eq:moment_set} in Assumption~\ref{as:positive_definiteness}).
+Note that our methodology differs from an analysis of the (qualitative or quantitative) statistical robustness \cite{Jiang2022,Guo2021,Kratschmer2012} of a solution obtained from a sample average approximation approach, whose data may contain noise; this is one of the key concepts to study a stochastic model under the uncertainty distribution.
+This paper rather focuses on distributional robustness by constructing the ambiguity set with the data.
+We propose the following distributionally robust ERM (DRERM) model:

-This model can be regarded as an extension of the ERM, which is the distributionally robust optimization (DRO), and utilizes some remarkable aspects as stated below: We illustrate a reformulation of (DRERM) into an NSDP under certain suitable assumptions.
+This model can be regarded as an extension of the ERM and utilizes some remarkable aspects as stated below: We illustrate a reformulation of (DRERM) into an NSDP under certain suitable assumptions.
 Consequently, it is not required to compute numerical integrals to evaluate the expected value of the stochastic gap functions.

-Note that when $\mathscr{P}$ is a singleton set, (DRERM) is clearly equivalent to (ERM).
+In this paper, we mainly focus on the following regularized gap function \cite{Fukushima1992} as a merit function $f$ in (DRERM):

+where $\alpha>0$ is a regularization parameter.
+When $S=\Re^n$, the regularized gap function is reduced to $(\alpha/2) \|F(x, \xi)\|^2$.
+Therefore, the ERM with $f_\alpha$ is regarded as an extension of the least square problem, and hence it is popular \cite{Agdeppa2010,Luo2009a,Luo2009b,Chen2017}.
+Moreover, as we will see in Section \ref{ssec:convexity}, (DRERM) with $f_\alpha$ can be reformulated into a convex NSDP for certain SVIPs.
+Note that the NSDP approximation proposed in \cite{Zhu2017} is not convex in general.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:DRERM_reformulation}, we propose an NSDP model that conservatively approximates (DRERM).
 In addition, we show the convexity of the NSDP under certain assumptions.
 In Section \ref{sec:numerical_experiments}, we conduct two types of numerical experiments to illustrate the behavior of our reformulation model.
 In Section \ref{sec:conclusion}, we conclude this study.